 DarkStar Aerospace are dedicated to providing STEM educational materials and access to research grade scientific equipment to schools, independent educators, and educational organisations.

-We are offering access to the world’s first publicly accessible radio telescope spectral-line interferometer and optical telescope interferometer arrays.
+We are offering access to a publicly accessible radio telescope spectral-line interferometer and optical telescope interferometer arrays.
 Both include supporting material to enable students to experience advanced research and educational criteria, similar to that used by professional scientists, but designed for variation in their age range and comprehension level.

 Radio telescopes are used to study radio waves and microwaves between wavelengths of metres to millimetres, signals larger than this are reflected back by the Earth’s atmosphere.
 As a result of the sizes of these wavelengths, radio telescopes must have a very large aperture or angular resolution, larger than that of an optical telescope, in order to observe the radio and microwave signals that we can detect from the ground.